 If you’re heading north for the summer months, you’ll be surprised at how quickly the weather can change and get cold.
 Like the jacket earlier on our list, a big warm scarf can save you from a surprise summer chill.
 They’re also great for indoor places where the air conditioning is cranked way too high.
 And bonus – they make cute accessories to stretch your RV wardrobe farther!

 On the other side of the weather spectrum, be sure to bring a hat to keep the sun off!
-From hiking, to spending time at the lake, to exploring a new town, A cute sunhat will keep you in the shade.
+From hiking to spending time at the lake to exploring a new town, a cute sunhat will keep you in the shade.
 And while we’re talking about protection from UV rays, bring along some sunscreen too!

 Health and Fitness

-If a yoga practice is part of your workout routine, don’t forget a yoga mat!
+If yoga practice is part of your workout routine, don’t forget a yoga mat!
 Yoga mats roll up pretty small, and can easily be stored in a RV.
 Grab a travel strap to make it easy to carry the mat to and from class.

-Similarly, bringing along easy travel sized packets of greens powder can help you get the needed vitamins and minerals if your diet hasn’t been the best on your trip.
+Similarly, bringing along easy travel-sized packets of greens powder can help you get the needed vitamins and minerals if your diet hasn’t been the best on your trip.
 Get a boost of healthy greens by mixing these easily stored packets into your water bottle.

 Another handy travel item is a portable safe.
 If you’re worried about your valuables being taken, why not bring along a portable safe like this one?
 It will give you that extra measure of security when you leave your rig to go exploring.

 If you’re someone who needs the dark to be able to sleep, a sleep mask is a great thing to bring.
 It doesn’t take up a lot of space, and it can save the day when your rig is parked right under a street lamp at the RV park.
-And if you’re heading to the far north in summer, you might need one of these to help sleep when the days stay lighter for longer.
+If you’re heading to the far north in summer, you might need one of these to help sleep when the days stay lighter for longer.

 Travel Case Organizer